home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

   - Is disabled by default because it typically rarely changes
 - PLC PHY rates
   - Updates every 5 minutes
-  - PHY rates to/from the device attached to the router are enabled by default, all other disabled
+  - PHY rates to/from the device attached to the router are enabled by default.
+PHY rates between all other devices are disabled by default.

 ### Switch